-In mid-August 2001 systematic data collecting by the four RHIC experiments, namely BRAHMS [3], PHENIX [4], PHOBOS [5] and STAR [6], began at the energy of $\sqrt{s{NN}}$ = 200 GeV.
-The RHIC operations started a new era of studies of strongly interacting matter created in ultra-relativistic nucleus-nucleus collisions.
-The main results obtained up to present at RHIC are the large elliptic flow observed for central Au + Au collisions, that is consistent with the hydrodynamic evolution of the perfect fluid [7-9], and the strong jet suppression [11] predicted within the Quantum Chromo-Dynamics theory, (QCD), as a consequence of creation of the dense colored medium [12].
-The last observation was supplemented by d + Au measurement showing absence of suppression, and rather Cronin type enhancement at the central rapidity region that excluded alternative interpretation of the suppression in terms of initial state parton saturation (CGC) effects.
-Another measurement that strongly supported the scenario of jet quenching was the disappereance of the away side jet [13,14] in central Au + Au collisions, whereas for d + Au and peripheral Au + Au near side and away side back-to-back jet correlation have been measured.
-The large rapidity range and $p_T$ coverage allows BRAHMS to study the properties of the produced medium as a function of its longitudinal expansion.
-The measurement of rapidity evolution of the nuclear modification factor for d + Au performed by BRAHMS shown that at more forward rapidities the hadronic yields are suppressed as compared to scaled p + p interactions [15].
+In mid-August 2001 systematic data collecting by the four RHIC experiments, namely BRAHMS [3], PHENIX [4], PHOBOS [5] and STAR [6], began at the energy of $\sqrt{s{NN}} =$ 200 GeV.
+The RHIC operations started a new era of studies of ultra-relativistic nucleusnucleus collisions.
+One of the main results obtained up to the present at RHIC is the observation of significant elliptic flow in central Au+Au collisions.
+The large flow signal, one that is consistent with the hydrodynamic evolution of a perfect fluid [7-10], indicates a strongly interacting QGP, contrary to initial expectations.
+Also observed is strong jet suppression [11], which is predicted within the Quantum Chromo-Dynamics theory (QCD) as a consequence of the creation of a dense colored medium [12].
+This last observation was supplemented by d+Au measurements showing the absence of suppression, but rather a Cronin type enhancement at the central rapidity region, thus excluding an alternative interpretation of the suppression in terms of initial state parton saturation (CGC) effects.
+Another measurement that strongly supported the scenario of jet quenching was the disapperaance of the away-side jet [13,14] in central Au+Au collisions, whereas for d+Au and peripheral Au+Au near side and away side back-to-back jet correlations have been measured.
+Its large rapidity range and p_T coverage allows BRAHMS to study the properties of the produced medium as a function of its longitudinal expansion.
+The measurement of rapidity evolution of the nuclear modification factor for d+Au performed by BRAHMS shows that at more forward rapidities the hadronic yields are suppressed as compared to scaled p+p interactions [15].
 The suppression was even stronger for central collisions.
-Both observations can be quantitatively described within the framework of CGC [12,16].
+Both observations can be quantitatively described within the framework of the CGC [12, 16].